-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-Stop taking this medicine and check with your doctor right away if you your child have any of the following symptoms while using this medicine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
+Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 This medicine may cause tardive dyskinesia (a movement disorder).
-Check with your doctor right away if you your child have any of the following symptoms while taking this medicine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
+Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.

-Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position suddenly.
+Dizziness, lightheadedness, or fainting may occur, especially when you suddenly get up from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.